Academic Regulations

 • The student must first request the grade change from the instructor.
 The request should be in writing and outline the reasons the grade change is being requested.
 The instructor must respond to the student in writing with detailed justification for the grade given within two weeks of the student's request.

-• An undergraduate student’s last opportunity for appeal is to the Vice Dean of Undergraduate Education.
+• An undergraduate student's last opportunity for appeal is to the Vice Dean of Undergraduate Affairs.
 If a student wants to pursue a grade appeal at this level, the appeal must be in writing and be submitted within one week of the written response from the chair.
-The Vice Dean of Undergraduate Education must respond within four weeks of the student’s appeal, and the response must be in writing.
+The student's statement should acknowledge both the instructor's and the chair's responses and explain why the student believes there remains cause for appeal.
+The Vice Dean of Undergraduate Affairs must respond within four weeks of the student's appeal, and the response must be in writing.

 • If a student believes that the grade is the result of identity-based discrimination, they should make a report through the Bias Report and Support System.